By Wendy Moltrup, MS, CHES

 Remember that change is a process and stay motivated by focusing on the benefits of change.
-Think about a goal as you would anything new — it takes time and practice.
+Setting goals for success doesn’t have to be complicated.
+Just think about a goal as you would anything new — it takes time and practice.

 - Consider obstacles and how you will overcome them.
 We cannot control everything that happens, be we can often control how we respond.

 - Social support is also important.
 Sometimes you may have to be a role model for others — invite them to class.
 In a Spinning class, you’ll find a community of people who will support you, including your instructor.